Our Team: Miller Lab

 Dr. Silver is a licensed clinical psychologist at the UC Davis MIND Institute.
 Her interests include diagnostic assessment of neurodevelopmental and mental health concerns in children.
 She also has specialized training in providing evidenced based therapy with at risk youth including those with a history of trauma.
 Dr. Silver earned her B.A. from the University of Michigan and her Ph.D. from Suffolk University.

-Mak Soller is a Junior Specialist in the Miller Lab at the MIND Institute.
+Mak Soller is an Assistant Clinical Research Coordinator in the Miller Lab at the MIND Institute.
 They received a B.A. in Psychology and two minors in Human Development and Sociology from the University of California, Davis.
-Mak's research interests are centered on 1) sex differences in the early presentation of autism and attention-deficit/hyperactivity disorder (ADHD) and 2) how early identification and behavioral intervention of autism and ADHD might impact affected children over the course of development.
-In the future, Mak hopes to continue their education to work with children in a developmental or clinical setting.
+Mak's research interests are centered on how early identification and behavioral intervention of autism and ADHD might impact affected children over the course of development, specifically in the school setting.
+In the future, Mak hopes to continue their education to provide neurodivergent children with answers and support, provide family members of neurodivergent youth with resources and support strategies to help their children succeed, and provide support and intervention strategies to educators to help their students succeed in the school setting.

 Kimberly Tena, B.A.